Request Demo

 One protocol.
 Every compliance surface.

-Every jurisdiction independently requires the same capabilities: risk documentation, reasoning transparency, audit trails, quality management.
-IRG produces them all from the same underlying trace.
-Different prompt sets, different regulatory templates, same protocol.
+Every jurisdiction asks for the same things: risk documentation, reasoning transparency, audit trails, quality management.
+IRG produces all of them from the same underlying trace.
+The regulatory templates and prompt sets change.
+The protocol does not.

 High-risk AI systems require technical documentation, automatic event recording, risk management, and human oversight.
 Credit scoring, employment, healthcare, insurance.